jincubator-united-defi-2025/protocol/DESIGN.md

-# Design
+# Design Unite Defi 2025 Jincubator

 ## Overview

-The protocol implements
+The protocol implements extensions to the 1inch limit-order-protocol.
+To enable ERC-6909 support, resource locking and enhanced price discovery.
+It also facilitates back running of swaps as part of Interaction Order Extensions.

+Stretch Goals include enhance price discovery and NEAR Fusion+ integration.

 ## Design Questions